Industry

 President, VED Council (Vidarbha Economic Development Council)

-As President of VED Council, Rina Sinha brings the Vidarbha business community into the Lemon Ideas ecosystem.
-Her involvement ensures that Innopreneurs connects startups not just with VCs, but with potential customers, partners, and advisors from the region's established business network.
+As President of VED Council, Rina Sinha brings the Vidarbha business world into Lemon Ideas.
+Her work makes sure Innopreneurs connects startups with more than just VCs.
+It links them to customers, partners, and advisors from the region's set business network.

 VK